 Cameroon has eliminated many restrictions on foreign trade in services and is gradually privatizing its telecommunications sector.
-In 1999, the government sold the state-owned mobile telephone company Camtel Mobil to a South African firm and gave a second mobile phone license to a French company.
-Efforts to privatize the main state-owned telephone operator, CAMTEL, collapsed when the two top bidders withdrew their offers.
-In 2004, the government - with the consent of the World Bank, which is monitoring the government's privatization program - authorized CAMTEL to resume investments in the sector that had previously been frozen for more than seven years.
-CAMTEL is to operate as a private company with no government support through 2006, while the government and the World Bank work to identify further privatization options.
-CAMTEL has taken advantage of this opportunity and launched a new wireless program.
+Two mobile telephone firms, South African MTN and French Orange, currently operate in Cameroon, and state-owned phone operator CAMTEL has announced plans to launch a mobile service.
+After initial efforts to privatize CAMTEL collapsed when the two top bidders withdrew their offers, the government - with the consent of the World Bank - authorized CAMTEL to resume investments in the sector.
+As of mid-March 2007, no public announcement had been made about the most recent tender process, which was to have concluded in January 2007.
+Privatization of CAMTEL remains on Cameroon's official agenda with the IMF.
 A number of companies are now moving into local Very Small Aperture Terminal (VSAT) systems for data transmission, international telephone service and Internet access.
-In September 2005, wireless provider MTN Cameroon bought a leading Internet service provider, although the regulatory board has yet to approve the deal.
-The Cameroon

-FOREIGN TRADE BARRIERS

-Telecommunications Regulator - Telecommunications Regulatory Board (ART) - regulates the sector and issues licenses for new companies to operate.
+After dropping a 2005 bid to acquire a local Internet service provider, MTN created a new entity, MTN Network Solutions, to provide Internet service.
+The Cameroon Telecommunications Regulator - Telecommunications Regulatory Board - regulates the sector and issues licenses for new companies to operate.